DmitryMyadzelets/epicx/journal/week 25.md

 | 100.0 | 101.5 | 99.8 | Boiling water |
 | 30.5 | 30.0 | 30.5 | Room temperature |

-The maximal difference is -0.5 ... +1.5&deg;C. This is the error range we ma use and should take into account during measurements.
+The maximal difference is -0.5 ... +1.5&deg;C. This is the error range we may and should take into account during the measurements.